OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 By default, OrdinalGWAS.jl will assume you are using PLINK files.
 It also supports BGEN Files.
 To use BGEN files in any of the analysis options detailed in this documentation, you simply need to add the following keyword option to the `ordinalgwas` function:
 * `geneticformat`: Choices are "VCF" or "PLINK" or "BGEN".
 If you are using a BGEN file, use `geneticformat = "BGEN"`.

-Using a BGEN File does not output minor allele frequency or hardy weinberg equillibrium p-values for each SNP tested since they may be dosages.

 Some features, such as SNP-set analyses, are only available currently when there's an indexing `.bgi` file available.